Hyle-org/devhub-hyle/docs/concepts/smart-contracts.md

 #### State digest

 The state digest represents the contract's current state commitment.
-It allows Hylé to guarantee its integrity.
+It allows Hyli to guarantee its integrity.
 It can take any form as long as it fulfills this purpose.

 The state digest can be expressed as a hash or even a serialization of the state if it's small enough.

 ## Smart contract ABI

-All inputs in Hylé smart contracts must be known at proof generation time.
+All inputs in Hyli smart contracts must be known at proof generation time.
 This includes elements like the `tx_hash` which are typically available only at execution time on other blockchains.

-Here is the Rust structure specifying the output of a Hylé smart contract:
+Here is the Rust structure specifying the output of a Hyli smart contract:

 ```rust
 pub struct HyleOutput {